hyperledger-labs/hyperledger-labs.github.io/labs/hlf-operator.md

 Manage Hyperledger Fabric components at scale with a Kubernetes Operator.

 # Scope of Lab
-I think there's a gap to deploy a Hyperledger Fabric network in Kubernetes, this project automates to automate the deployment.
+There is a gap in the Hyperledger Fabric network deployment on Kubernetes.
+The proposal is to automate the deployment using the concept of Kubernetes Operators.

 The work will be focused on automating the creation of peers, orderers and CAs.

-I have some ideas I would like to share such as developing a User Interface, and I think this could be integrated natively with the [fabric-operations-console](https://github.com/hyperledger-labs/fabric-operations-console) which was recently released.
+The proposal is for the deployment of a Hyperledger Fabric network on Kubernetes.
+This proposal can be integrated natively with the [fabric-operations-console](https://github.com/hyperledger-labs/fabric-operations-console) which was recently released.

 # Initial Committers
 Github IDs for the set of initial committers.